A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives

 Samples produced using \ac{vgd} are presented in the rightmost panel of \Cref{fig: different methods 2}.
-Here we employed a kernel $k(x,x') = \sum_{i=1}^3(1 + \|x-x'\|^2/\ell_i^2)^{-1/2}$ with lengthscales $\ell_1 = 0.01$, $\ell_2 = 0.1$ and $\ell_3 = 0.1$, which we found to work well.
+Here we employed a kernel $k(x,x') = \sum_{i=1}^3(1 + \|x-x'\|^2/\ell_i^2)^{-1/2}$ with lengthscales $\ell_1 = 0.001$, $\ell_2 = 0.01$ and $\ell_3 = 0.1$, which we found to work well.
 As with extensible sampling (\Cref{sec: extensible}), \ac{vgd} provides a more structured representation of the target than \ac{mfld}.
 However, compared to extensible sampling, the high probability region is better covered under \ac{vgd}.

-This concludes our algorithmic development in this manuscript, but several further opportunities are highlighted in \Cref{sec: discuss}.
+This concludes our discussion of algorithms in this manuscript, but several further opportunities are highlighted in \Cref{sec: discuss}.
 Of the algorithms we presented, the most accurate approximations tended to be produced by \ac{kgd} descent and \ac{vgd}, which both out-performed \ac{mfld} at least insofar as can be measured using \ac{kgd}.
 This motivates the question: \emph{is \ac{kgd} a meaningful performance measure?} This is a difficult question as we do not have access to $P$ in general.

 One way to proceed is to formulate \eqref{eq: objective} so that certain marginals of $P$ must be identical via a symmetry argument; comparing the marginals produced by numerical methods thus provides an indication of how well the numerical methods are working.
 This approach was pursued in \Cref{app: marginals}, and we found that the smallest values of \ac{kgd} were achieved where the corresponding marginals were closest to being identical.
 However, this is not a rigorous argument to establish \ac{kgd} is meaningful.
 A rigorous justification is provided in \Cref{sec: theory}, through detailed theoretical analysis of \ac{kgd}, the main contribution of this work.